 Although there is often confusion as to what stages constitute each phase, pre-analytical phases are generally those processes that are involved from the collection of the tissue samples through to their arrival in the dissecting room following accessioning and data entry.
 The analytical phase relates to the actual carrying out of laboratory testing from tissue dissection through to the stained slide.
 Lastly, the post-analytical phase includes those actions that follow the analytical phase such as clinical interpretation, the pathology report and the regulation of storage, retention and disposal of tissue samples.

 The pre-analytical phase encompasses many stages including the time prior to receipt of the sample in the laboratory (such as transportation from clinics and operating theatres).
-Since these stages regularly involve handling of the specimen by countless individuals, pre-analytical stages are related to one of the higher incidences of error and are often more complex to manage.
-Furthermore, the analytical errors that can occur during the preparation of a single stained and labelled slide from a tissue sample are so significant that the education and training of staff on their occurrences, causes and remedies is paramount (see Table).
+Since these stages regularly involve the handling of the specimen by countless individuals, pre-analytical stages are related to one of the higher incidences of error and are often more complex to manage.
+Furthermore, the analytical errors that can occur during the preparation of a single stained and labelled slide from a tissue sample are so significant that the education and training of staff on their occurrences, causes and remedies is paramount (see Table, click to enlarge).

 The process known as root cause analysis is a structured investigation often used as a means of identifying not only the source of errors but the actions that are required to eradicate them.
 Essentially, the purpose of it is to understand in detail what happened, why it happened and what could be done to prevent it happening again.
 To be effective, the methodology should be applied to all areas where errors can occur during the entire histological process from the receipt of sample in the laboratory to the typing and dispatch of the final histology report.
 Any information characterizing the occurrence of these errors is essential in providing strategies for both reducing and preventing them.